-UCD students with an honours business degree (B Comm, BBLS, BAFS, BSc (Economics and Finance) or B Comm (International)) are eligible to be admitted into the CEMS Masters.
+Students with an honours business degree are eligible to be admitted into the CEMS Masters.
 In addition to meeting the MBS entry requirements, students must also be fluent in three languages (mother tongue and two other languages).

 Specialist Areas

 CEMS